 I’ve been running for about 30 years and plan on making a good go at the next three decades as well.

 If you’ve got an interesting story or would like us try your wares, shoot me an email.
 I handle all booking, editing, advertising, and product reviews for the site and would love to chat.

 Sarah Lavender Smith, 45, took up running two decades ago on the first Monday in March of 1994, one day after she watched a couple of friends run the Napa Marathon.
-A former smoker who never played sports, she vowed to train herself to run that marathon the following year and break 4 hours, which she did.
-For about ten years she raced 10Ks, halfs and marathons, pausing only for two pregnancies, and then transitioned to trail racing and ultra distances.
+A former smoker who never played sports, she vowed to train herself to run that marathon the following and break four hours, which she did.
+For about ten years she raced 10k, halfs and marathons, pausing only for two pregnancies, and then transitioned to trail racing and ultra distances.

 She has finished more than 50 marathons and ultras, and is on the Inside Trail racing team.
-Her proudest accomplishment is twice finishing the Grand to Grand Ultra 165-mile self-supported stage race (finishing 3rd female in 2012, 2nd in 2014) and achieving a 3:05 marathon PR (Napa, 2009).
+Her proudest accomplishment is twice finishing the Grand to Grand Ultra 165 mile self-supported stage race, and achieving a 3:05 marathon PR at Napa in 2009.

-Sarah is a contributing editor at Trail Runner Magazine and blogs about her twin passions of trail running and travel at TheRunnersTrip.com.
-She’s the mom of two teenagers, chairs the Development Committee for the Thacher School Board of Trustees, assists her husband with marketing his business cogentlegal.com, and tries to take care of her energetic dog and century-old house as best as she can.
+Sarah is a contributing editor at Trail Runner Magazine and blogs about her twin passions of trail running and travel on her website.
+She’s the mom of two teenagers, chairs the Development Committee for the Thacher School Board of Trustees, assists her husband with marketing his business and tries to take care of her energetic dog and century-old house the best she can.